telerik/xamarin-forms-docs/controls/datagrid/features/filtering.md

 # Filtering #

-The **RadDataGrid** supports programmatic filtering.
-This is achieved by adding different filter descriptors in the **FilterDescriptor** collection of the control.
+The **RadDataGrid** supports both programmatic filtering and such applied through the UI.
+Programmatic filtering is achieved by adding different filter descriptors in the **FilterDescriptor** collection of the control.
 The following descriptor types are supported:

 * **TextFilterDescriptor**
 * **NumericalFilterDescriptor**